 It’s totally cool to ask your children what they want in their lunches.
 As long as they’re not requesting a bunch of junk you wouldn’t consider making, let them make their choices.
 Make your grocery list, including the special requests by your children, then head to the store to purchase everything you need for the first week of school.

 Get all the kids involved in making lunches.
 Get your little partners in the kitchen to wash grapes and put them into a container, or pick a snack for their lunch boxes.
 Older, more skilled children can make sandwiches.

 Get in the habit of making lunches together the night before, though preparing them all on Sundays for the week is even more effective.
 Over time you can give the kids more and more responsibility and control over their lunches.

-Because your children are choosing and making their lunches, you’re almost guaranteed they’ll eat their lunches.
+When children help pack their own lunch for school they are more likely to eat it.
 At the same time, you’re teaching them independence and personal responsibility.

 Compromise for balance

 Of course, you want to encourage your kids to pack and eat healthy foods.
 Insisting on all healthy, organic food options all the time may not be the best strategy to getting your children to eat their lunches.
 As with everything I suggest, seek balance.
 It’s okay to make compromises.
 If your kids are willing to pack a healthy salad or wrap, it won’t do much damage to have a cookie for dessert.
 It’s your job to teach them to make good choices, but they’re kids.
 They’re going to want Cheetos or Oreos … and it’s okay!
 Your goal is to get them to eat fairly healthy and make smart food choices.
 Restricting or refusing all junk food will only lead them to trade for the really unhealthy stuff with their friends or they’ll sock away change for buying their own junk food.